-Cultural Resources
+7. Cultural Resources

-- 1. There needs to be more awareness of the many cultural programs, activities, and events that are available locally. - 2.
-More programs are needed for children and the economically underprivileged. - 3.
-More family-friendly events are needed in the area. - 4.
-More volunteers are needed to work with recreation programs. - 5.
-Lack of museums, such as a science museum. - 6.
-Historic resources located outside of a designated historic district have virtually no protection from degradation or demolition. - 7.
-Proliferation of billboards on I-75 impacts the aesthetic quality of the community. - 8.
+- 7.1.
+There needs to be more awareness of the many cultural programs, activities, and events that are available locally. - 7.2.
+More programs are needed for children and the economically underprivileged. - 7.3.
+More family-friendly events are needed in the area. - 7.4.
+More volunteers are needed to work with recreation programs. - 7.5.
+Lack of museums, e.g. science museum or children's museum. - 7.6.
+Historic resources located outside of a designated historic district have virtually no protection from degradation or demolition. - 7.7.
+Proliferation of billboards on I-75 impacts the aesthetic quality of the community. - 7.8.
 Elements of racial division, perceived or real, still persist and sometimes hold the community back.